Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/faq.md

 ### Can I use other API specification formats like API Blueprint?

-Currently only Swagger 2 and OpenAPI 3 are the only supported spec formats.
+Currently only Swagger 2 and OpenAPI 3 are supported.

 ### Can I modify the Header and Meta tags?